apache/flink/docs/dev/table/sql.zh.md

 // SQL query with a registered table
 // register a table named "Orders" tableEnv.sqlUpdate("CREATE TABLE Orders (`user` BIGINT, product VARCHAR, amount INT) WITH (...)");
-// run a SQL query on the Table and retrieve the result as a new Table Table result = tableEnv.sqlQuery(
+// run an SQL query on the Table and retrieve the result as a new Table Table result = tableEnv.sqlQuery(
   "SELECT product, amount FROM Orders WHERE product LIKE '%Rubber%'");

 // SQL update with a registered table
 // register a TableSink
 tableEnv.sqlUpdate("CREATE TABLE RubberOrders(product VARCHAR, amount INT) WITH (...)");
-// run a SQL update query on the Table and emit the result to the TableSink tableEnv.sqlUpdate(
+// run an SQL update query on the Table and emit the result to the TableSink tableEnv.sqlUpdate(
   "INSERT INTO RubberOrders SELECT product, amount FROM Orders WHERE product LIKE '%Rubber%'");
 {% endhighlight %}